HydroCarbons/secure-json/README.md

 # Secure JSON
 - **Secure JSON** JSON storage library to securely persist JSON data on disk. **Cipher** is configured to use **AES-256-CBC** with initialization vector.
+- There are two types of storage schema: inmemory or disk
+- inmemory: Store items are not stored on disk and are not encrypted.
+- disk: Store items are stored on disk and can be encrypted.

 ## Usage